disneystreaming/alloy/modules/docs/serialisation/json.md

 #### Unknown fields

-Retaining JSON fields whose label do not match structure member names is supported via the `@jsonUnknown` smithy trait.
-This trait can be applied to a single structure member targeting a `map` with `Document` values.
+Retaining JSON fields whose label do not match structure member names is supported via the `@jsonUnknown` Smithy trait.
+This trait can be applied to a single structure member targeting a `map` with `document` values.

 JSON decoders supporting this trait must store unknown properties in the annotated map.
 Symmetrically, JSON encoders must inline the values from the map in the JSON object produced when serializing the enclosing structure.